 Home to one of the most ornate and beautiful chapels in Southern California, this spot hosts over 150 weddings a year.
-It is easy to see why as the golden alter, wooden chairs and Tiffany stained glass are a sight to behold.
+It is easy to see why, as the golden altar, wooden chairs, and Tiffany stained glass are a sight to behold.

-The altar itself was bought from a family in Guadalajara which traced its date back to the early 1700’s and shipped it through El Paso in 35 crates to Riverside.
+The altar was bought from a family in Guadalajara, which traced its date back to the early 1700s and shipped it through El Paso in 35 crates to Riverside.

-It is said that the statue of Mary, which was in the center, did not come with it so now it houses an old cross.
+It is said that the normal statue of Mary, which was in the center, did not come with it, so now it holds an old cross.

 The Stained Glass

-The stained glass itself is Tiffany Glass, yes of the jewelry family, and was said to have been bought for a half million.
-This was a good price for a piece like this and apparently it was under the condition that it was not be dismantled.
-Either way it is a magnificent sight to behold in the chapel.
+The stained glass is Tiffany Glass, yes of the jewelry family, and was said to have been bought for a half million.
+This was a reasonable price for a piece like this, and apparently it was under the condition that it was not be dismantled.
+Either way, it is a magnificent sight to behold in the chapel.

 The Small Chapel

-Across the courtyard from the main chapel is a small 10 person chapel that is also used for weddings.
+Across the courtyard from the main chapel is a small ten-person chapel that is also used for weddings.
 It is much more quaint but is equally beautiful.
-I really liked the stained glass of the monk that was in the chapel as well.
+I liked the stained glass of the monk that was in the chapel as well.